 - Scams do exist.
 There are numerous companies and people who offer assistance when it comes to velocity banking.
 In some cases, they are scams.
 You should not have to pay for any of these services to utilize the velocity banking strategy.

 If you decide velocity banking is not the right choice for you, there may be other options to choose from.
-Look at some of these options below:
+Look at some of these alternatives of the velocity banking concept below:

 - Biweekly payments.
 Instead of making payments every month, you can make payments every two weeks.
 This way, you will make 26 payments throughout the year, which is equal to 13 months’ worth of payments.
 With these extra payments, you may be able to shave off a few years from a 30-year mortgage.
 It may not be a significant change, but it is something.